Gearbox-protocol/dev-docs-old/docs/tutorials/environment-setup/initialize-hardhat.md

 ## Typescript support

-In this guide, we will go through the steps to get a Hardhat project working with [TypeScript](https://www.typescriptlang.org/) following [TypeScript Support](https://hardhat.org/guides/typescript.html).
+In this guide, you will go through the steps to get a Hardhat project working with [TypeScript](https://www.typescriptlang.org/) following [TypeScript Support](https://hardhat.org/guides/typescript.html).

 ```bash npm2yarn
 npm install --save-dev ts-node typescript